Clear Creek County offers free, weekly drive-through community testing through COVIDCheck Colorado. See below for details on how to get tested.

 Covid-19 testing is available at various Jefferson County locations.
 For details, please visit:

 For additional testing options in Colorado, please visit: https://covid19.colorado.gov/testing

 FREQUENTLY ASKED COVID TESTING QUESTIONS

-I WENT TO A LABOR DAY GATHERING, SHOULD I GET TESTED?
+I WENT TO A SOCIAL GATHERING, SHOULD I GET TESTED?

 COVID-19 symptoms usually appear within 2 to 4 days of exposure.
 People with COVID-19 may be asymptomatic, this means they or you have COVID but are not exhibiting any symptoms.
 You should get tested if:

 - you have been in close contact with someone who has tested positive for COVID-19

 - you have been in close contact with someone who has been exposed to COVID and they have symptoms

 - you are or will be in close contact with a member(s) of the vulnerable population

 - you are experiencing one or more COVID symptoms, even if they are mild and even if you have been vaccinated